Why It Works

 1 small cucumber, seeded and cut into 4-inch long matchsticks

 Stand duck vertically by inserting beer can into cavity and place on wire rack set in rimmed baking sheet.
 You may need to break or remove the duck's tail to get it to stand.
 Roast, rotating after 30 minutes until skin is a deep mahogany, about 1 hour.
-Reduce heat to 250°F and continue roasting until fat stops dripping from cavity, about 30 minutes longer.
+Reduce heat to 250°F (120°C) and continue roasting until fat stops dripping from cavity, about 30 minutes longer.
 Carefully remove duck from beer can and transfer to cutting board.
 Allow to rest 10 minutes before carving.

-On floured surface, roll one piece of dough into three-inch circle.
+On floured surface, roll 1 piece of dough into 3-inch circle.
 Repeat with second ball.
 Using pastry brush, coat top of first ball with thin film of sesame oil.
 Place second ball on top of first.
 Roll balls together into 8 to 10-inch circle (the thinner the better).
-Preheat heavy-bottomed 12-inch cast iron or non-stick griddle pan or skillet over medium-high heat until hot.
+Preheat a heavy-bottomed 12-inch cast iron or non-stick griddle pan or skillet over medium-high heat until hot.
 Place pancakes on griddle and cook until lightly browned in spots on first side, about 1 minute.
 Flip and repeat on second sides, about 30 seconds longer.
 Transfer to plate lined with clean kitchen towel and carefully peel pancakes apart.
 Fold towel over cooked pancakes to keep warm and repeat with remaining dough balls.

 To Serve: Carve duck, making sure to remove all skin, including skin on the back and legs.
 Spread one pancake with sauce, top with cucumber and scallion, and add duck meat and skin sparingly, arranging all ingredients in a vertical line through center of pancake.
 Fold up bottom quarter of pancake to center, then roll pancake, enclosing ingredients.
 Eat immediately.